cloudify-cosmo/getcloudify.org/source/guide/3.1/plugin-docker.md

 yaml_link: http://getcloudify.org/spec/docker-plugin/1.1/plugin.yaml
 fabric_link: http://getcloudify.org/guide/3.1/plugin-fabric.html
 ---
-{%summary%}
-{%endsummary%}
+{%summary%}The Docker plugin enables you to run Docker containers from a Cloudify Blueprint.{%endsummary%}

 {%warning title=Disclaimer%}This plugin is in Alpha and has not been thoroughly tested yet.{%endwarning%}

-# Description

-The Docker plugin enables you to run Docker containers from a Cloudify Blueprint.

 # Plugin Requirements: